-The following is a brief description of our place of worship and the type of work / activities we undertake with children: We facilitate age appropriate sessions in the form of a kids club for children and young people aged 0 - 18 years old.
+The following is a brief description of our place of worship and the type of work / activities we undertake with children: We facilitate age-appropriate sessions in the form of a kids club and a youth club for children and young people aged 0 - 18 years old, alongside projects to support children and young people.
 We also organise and facilitate social clubs during the week and one off events during the year, which may include, but not exclusive to, overnight trips.
-We aim to connect children together and to God in a safe and fun environment.
+We aim to connect children together, and to God, in a safe and fun environment.

 The stated Safeguarding Team

-Josh de Thierry
+Josh de Thierry, Designated Safeguarding Officer

 Hannah Needham

 Claire Tinker

 Hannah Sell

 Dan Palmer

+Suzie Crothers